 Frequent Kitchen Hood Cleaning

 To reduce facility fire risks, clean the hood filter frequently – weekly, monthly, or bi-monthly.
-Add this cleaning to your fire safety maintenance checklist to ensure it’s done regularly.
+Add this cleaning to your restaurant safety checklist to ensure it’s done regularly.
+Cleaning this equipment is one of the most impactful restaurant safety tips.

 If you’re high-volume, make it part of the daily checklist and cleaning routine.
 This stops the build-up of grease and debris on the filter and helps keep it from accumulating in the flue.
 This simple task can decrease the likelihood of hood fires and keep your kitchen running safely.
 Regular kitchen hood cleaning is an important part of a fire prevention plan and fire safety in restaurants.